grantgumina/talk-to-me/README.md

 ## Setup
 1. `bundle install`
 2. `rake db:setup`
+3. Create the following environment variables (MAILGUN_API_KEY, S3_KEY, S3_SECRET, S3_BUCKET_NAME)
-3. Make sure to setup your AWS SDK.
+4. Make sure to setup your AWS SDK.
 The bundle install command should have installed it for you, so just make sure to edit `~/.aws/credentials` and include your AWS access key and secret key.
-4. Edit config/database.yml:
+5. Edit config/database.yml:

 ```
 development: